• Skip to primary navigation

 Learn how to turn a can of tomato sauce into a flavorful classic no-cook pizza sauce in less than 5 minutes.
 This is my go-to pizza sauce because it's so easy and quick to make.

-This simple red sauce for pizza uses canned tomato sauce, fresh garlic, salt, and dried herbs to make enough sauce for 3-4 medium pizzas.
+This simple red sauce for pizza uses canned tomato sauce, fresh garlic, salt, and dried herbs to make enough sauce for 3-4 medium thin-crust pepperoni pizzas or one thick and fluffy focaccia pizza.
 No cooking required!

 As I've tweaked and adjusted my go-to classic red pizza sauce recipe over the years, my goal has always been to keep it as low-effort as possible without sacrificing flavor.
 We're going for speed and ease here, people!

-BTW, this is the same pizza sauce I use for my hot honey pizza, supreme pizza, and even my DIY bagel bites!
-So if you like those pizzas, you'll love this sauce.
+BTW, this is the same pizza sauce I use for my hot honey pizza, and even my DIY bagel bites and cheesy pizza pinwheels!
+So if you like those recipes, you'll love this sauce.

 Why Make a No-Cook Pizza Sauce